PenelopeKing/PenelopeKing.github.io/README.md

 # **Penelope King**
-## About
+## About Me
-Third year data science undergraduate at University of California, San Diego.
+I'm Penelope King, an aspiring data scientist with a background in machine learning, programming, and collaborative teamwork.
+I am currently a third year data science undergraduate at University of California, San Diego and expecting to graduate in March 2025.

 ## Projects:
 **Restaurant Rating Prediction / Recommender System**